cdelgehier/oio-docs/doc/source/sdk-guide/java_example.rst

       object3
       object4

-Then let's use the paginating features:
+Then use the paginating features:

 .. code-block:: java